Chico and Rita: Collaborators

 Director Fernando Trueba met designer and artist Javier Mariscal ten years earlier when he asked him to create a poster for his Latin jazz documentary Calle 54.
 So began a collaboration that saw Mariscal design all the artwork for Trueba's Calle 54 Records, make animated pop promos for the label, and together create a jazz-music restaurant in Madrid.
 Chico & Rita would be Javier Mariscal's first animated feature film as designer.
 The idea to make an animated feature film emerged from one of those pop promos, La Negra Tomasa by Cuban musician Compay Segundo.
 Mariscal's younger brother Tono Errando, with a background in music, film and animation, leads the audio-visual side of the multi-disciplinary creative company, and was chosen to collaborate with Trueba and Mariscal.
 From the beginning, all three men were excited by the idea of making a film set against the Havana music scene in the late-40s and 50s.
 "That age is beautiful in design and architecture, so visually it belongs very much to Mariscal's world," says Errando.
 "And in music it's a moment that's fantastic: it's the moment where Cuban musicians go to New York and join the Anglo Saxon jazz musicians.
 This fusion changed the music at that time."

 Production

 Before drawing the locations in Cuba, Mariscal completed an intense research trip.
 Although many of Havana's pre-revolutionary buildings had decayed, either deliberately or from neglect, the filmmakers discovered that the Havana city government had assembled an archive of photographs to help with street repairs.
 Pictures of every street corner in Havana since 1949 were archived, conveying the look and mood of the era.
 The team also found pictures taken inside the planes ferrying Americans to the party island.
-Mariscal explained that the planes arriving from New York, Washington, D.C. and Miami during that period were filled with Cuban musicians entertaining the passengers.
+Mariscal explained that the planes arriving from New York, Washington, D.C., and Miami during that period were filled with Cuban musicians entertaining the passengers.
 They provided much historical information about the Cubans of that era: the clothes, the faces, the streets, billboards, cars, bars, the way they lived, and the sensational life of Havana.

+Principal production took place entirely on the Isle of Man.